arno-di-loreto/apihandyman.io/_posts/2021-11-03-choosing-between-birthdate-and-dateofbirth-has-important-implications-for-your-api.md

     - userId

 The suffix pattern also leads to shorter and less complex names: what if I want to represent a "user's date of birth"?
-With the suffix option, that's a `userBirthDate` (or `userBirthdate`), with the suffix that's a `dateOfBirthOfUser` which is a bit pompous, or possibly a `userDateOfBirth` which screws the prefix idea and kills the hierarchy of information in the name.
+With the suffix option, that's a `userBirthDate` (or `userBirthdate`), with the prefix that's a `dateOfBirthOfUser` which is a bit pompous, or possibly a `userDateOfBirth` which screws the prefix idea and kills the hierarchy of information in the name.

 # Data format and/or value